Welcome to Monarch Watch's Milkweed Market!

 Our mission is milkweed restoration and to that end we only ship plants to ecological regions from which the seeds were obtained.
 This project has been supported by a large number of volunteers who have supplied seeds of many milkweed species from most areas of the country.
 There are some gaps, the biggest being the Southeast where it has been difficult to obtain seeds.
 If we don't have milkweeds available for your area, please take advantage of the new vendor listing here in the Monarch Watch Milkweed Market (using the "Vendor List" and/or "Search" link above).
 More than 90 vendors that sell native milkweeds in various regions of the country are currently listed in a searchable/sortable format.

 If you can't find milkweed for your area, but are interested in acquiring milkweed plants in the future, please email us at .
 This will help us to plan for our milkweed plug production goals next year.
 Since we are dedicated to returning milkweeds to areas from which the seed originated, we may ask you to help acquire seeds of milkweed for your area.

 We are working with Applied Ecological Services, a restoration company that specializes in the production of native plants.
 They have produced excellent milkweed plugs for us for several years.
 The flats are shipped from their greenhouse in Baldwin, KS.
 Orders from California will be shipped from a nursery in that state.
 All communications involving orders and shipping should be directed to us here at Monarch Watch at .

 In order to keep many species in the Milkweed Market available, we rely on local seed collections from across the country.
-We have created a list of seeds needed from each state.
+We have created a Milkweed Regions & Seed Needs section of our Bring Back the Monarchs program.
 We really need your help to keep this program going!
-For more information on seed collection, please visit our Bring Back the Monarchs page.
 We welcome any questions, comments, or suggestions regarding the new Monarch Watch Milkweed Market.
 Please feel free to contact us anytime.
 Thank you for your interest and support!